 Hurricane season doesn’t officially end until November 30th.
-As Hurricane Matthew approaches the Eastern Seaboard, we took some time to think about what to keep on hand in order to be prepared.
+As we stay on the lookout for upcoming storms, it's important to think about what to keep on hand in order to be prepared.
 We even wrote this handy guide to practical steps to take before or during evacuation.
-Even if you’re not in Matthew’s direct path, it’s worth it to keep a survival kit around and stocked in the case of tornadoes, other hurricanes, or flooding.
+Even if you’re not in a storm's direct path, it’s worth it to keep a survival kit around and stocked in the case of tornadoes, other hurricanes, or flooding.
 An emergency preparedness kit can literally be life-saving—and good for peace of mind.
 To that end, we consulted the National Hurricane Center to see what they recommend for a basic survival kit.

 Here's what they recommend you keep on hand:

 - Water: one gallon of water per person per day for at least three days, for drinking and sanitation

 - Food: at least a three-day supply of non-perishable items

 - Battery-powered or hand crank radio and a NOAA Weather Radio with tone alert and extra batteries for both

 - Dust mask to help filter contaminated air and plastic sheeting and duct tape to shelter-in-place

 - Moist towelettes, garbage bags, and plastic ties for personal sanitation